Optical density, normalization, and growth rates

 Growth rate

-We inoculated two vials with a drop of re-hydrated yeast, and tracked their growth at temperatures 27°C and 35°C. The following normalized optical density chart was generated by the Pioreactor:
+We inoculated two vials with a drop of re-hydrated yeast, and tracked their growth at temperatures 27°C and 35°C. The UI shows the following normalized optical density chart:

-From the normalized optical density, an implied growth rate graph is generated.
-The relationship between the implied growth rate, and the normalized optical density, is exponential, defined by the following equation:
+From normalized optical density, the UI also computes an implied growth rate.
+The relationship between the implied growth rate, , and the normalized optical density, , is exponential and can be written as: